SCENE 01 / WIRELESS MICROPHONE SYSTEMS

 Requirements Review

-Understanding your channel count, range requirements, and RF environment.
+We map your channel count, range needs, and RF setting.

 System Design